AbdulAli/open-source-mobile-apps/README.md

 # Dataset of Open-source iOS and Android code with their commits' hash
 This repository contains thousands of iOS and Android apps code available on github.
 It also contains a script to fetch the latest data, if required.
+Important note: this dataset only contains basic apps that are purely developed on the native framework.

 To access current dataset:-
 For Android, look at Android/androidApps.json